pyOpenSci/handbook/community/events/sprints.md

 * Go through the pyOPenSci repo issues and ensure all relevant help-wanted / sprintable issues have labels and are on the project board.
 * Also ensure all issues on the project board have enough specific information for a new user to follow and complete the task needed to be done.

-**During sprint**
+**During a sprint**

 * label all newly submitted issues as sprint-event, sprint-name-year
-* merge small pr's that are clearly typo fixies, easy to review things
+* merge small PRs that are clearly typo fixes and other easy to review things
-* add contributors as contributors to the repo using the all contributors bot @all-contributors add @githubusername for code, review (for an issue use review for a pr use code, review ).
-Merge each all contributor pr individually and immediately to avoid merge conflicts
+* for PRs, add contributors to the repo using the all contributors bot, with the format `@all-contributors add @githubusername for code, review`
+* for an issue use review for a pr use code, review ).
+* merge each all contributor PR individually and immediately to avoid merge conflicts

-**After Sprint**
+**After a Sprint**

 :::